RTEMS/rtems-docs/user/bsps/arm/raspberrypi.rst

 raspberrypi
 ===========

-This BSP supports `Raspberry Pi 1` and `Raspberry Pi 2` currently.
+The 'raspberrypi' BSP supports the single core models (Zero,  Zero W, A+, B+), and the 'raspberrypi2' BSP supports the Raspberry Pi 2, Raspberry Pi 3 A+, and Raspberry Pi 3.
-The support for `Raspberry Pi 3` is work under progress.
+The Raspberry Pi 4 is not supported currently.
 The default bootloader on the Raspberry Pi which is used to boot Raspbian or other OS can be also used to boot RTEMS.
 U-boot can also be used.